 Joining the Study

 For most prospective testers we recommend FTDNA’s 37-marker yDNA STR test at $119, plus a shipping charge of $9.95 (USA & international).
 Alternatively their 12-marker test at $59 (plus shipping charge) offers a cheap start, but it is usually found desirable to subsequently upgrade to 37 markers.
-FTDNA no longer offer discounted rates for project members, or their 25- and 67-marker tests, but their 111-marker STR test remains available at $249 and they also offer various other upgrades and add-ons (see "Choosing your next test").
+FTDNA no longer offer discounted rates for project members, or their 25- and 67-marker tests.
+Their 111-marker STR test remains available at $249 and they also offer various other upgrades and add-ons, but we generally now only recommend upgrading to their BigY700 test (see "Choosing your next test").

 Individuals may persuade relatives to share the cost.